 Your patients are valuable—but, just how valuable?

-According to Strive Labs co-founder Ryan Klepps—the author of this blog post—the best way to assess the dollar value of each patient is to use the patient lifetime value (LTV) metric, which is the product of two variables: price and customer retention.
-While there are numerous ways to calculate LTV (as demonstrated by this Kissmetrics infographic), to get a rough idea of “the projected revenue that a customer will generate in [his or her] lifetime,” multiply the amount you charge for a session by the average number of sessions you provide to each customer.
+One way to assess the dollar value of each patient is to use the patient lifetime value (LTV) metric, which is the product of two variables: price and customer retention.
+While there are numerous ways to calculate LTV (as demonstrated by this Kissmetrics infographic), to get a rough idea of the projected revenue a customer will generate in his or her lifetime, multiply the amount you charge for a session by the average number of sessions you provide to each customer.

 LTV = the price of your service X the number of services your customers buy